 A kitchen can be that scary and dangerous of a place, too!
-If the person preparing the food is completely clueless about how to operate the “machinery” (oven, small appliances,etc.) and they know little to nothing about the foods that they’re preparing, they’re paving a dangerous path towards burns, cuts, and food-borne illness.
-You can take it from me… I’ve been there, done that, and should have bought a t-shirt… it’s NOT a path you want to create, much less walk on!
+If the person preparing the food is completely clueless about how to operate the “machinery” (oven, small appliances,etc.) and they know little to nothing about the foods that they’re preparing, they’re paving a dangerous path towards burns, cuts, and foodborne illness.
+You can take it from me… I’ve been there, done that, and should have bought a t-shirt… it’s not a path you want to create, much less walk on!

-So HEAT… meet my food!!
+So heat, meet my food!!

 Starches are complex carbohydrates that exist in plants and grains like rice, potatoes, wheat, and corn.
 When a starch is mixed with a liquid and then heated up, the starch expands (like when rice and pasta get larger during cooking, or when flour in a cake absorbs the liquid from the eggs, water, or any other liquid in the recipe).
 Depending on what type of starch is being cooked, gelatinization will occur slowly, and at a temperature somewhere between 150 and 212 degrees Farenheit (66-100 Celsius)

-RECIPE TO TRY: Asiago Vegetable Risotto
+RECIPE TO TRY: Perfect Mashed Potatoes

-If you’ve ever seen and/or tasted caramel, crust from a loaf of bread, or a beautiful creme brulee, then you’ve seen perfect examples of what happens when sugar meets heat, is cooked, and caramelizes.
+If you’ve ever seen and/or tasted caramel sauce, the crust on a loaf of bread, or a beautiful creme brulee, then you’ve seen perfect examples of what happens when sugar meets heat, is cooked, and caramelizes.
 It doesn’t just change the color of the food, it changes the taste as well.
 Common table sugar (sucrose) starts to caramelize at about 338 degrees Farenheit.
 That’s why you’ll always read safety warnings with candy recipes.
-That temp is WAY above the boiling point of 212.
+That temp is WAY above the boiling point of 212 Farenheit.
 Drop some of that sugar on your hand and you’ll have a kitchen battle scar for life.

 Fats are smooth and greasy and don’t dissolve in water.
 They come in textures from liquid (cooking oils) to solid (butter).
-When fats are heated up, they melt, turn to liquid, but they never evaporate.
-That’s why they’re great for using to cook other foods, but why they aren’t so great for us to eat in any great quantity.
+When fats are heated up, they melt and turn to a liquid form, but they never evaporate.
+That’s why they work well to cook other foods in, but why they aren’t so great for us to eat in any great quantity.